How to Properly Extract a Pimple

 Learn how to pop a pimple the right way |

 I have a love/hate relationship with extracting or picking at pimples.
-Sometimes popping a pimple will make it scab over but heal faster, while other times squeezing and popping acne spots just make them grow even bigger and redder.
+Sometimes popping a pimple will make it scab over but heal faster, while other times squeezing and popping acne spots just makes them grow even bigger and redder.
 After years of picking at my skin, here's some advice: don't do it!

 Really resist it if you can.
 Avoid all mirrors.
 Don't touch your face.
 Clench your fists and count backwards from ten.
 Do whatever you can to not pick because picking can cause even more pimples and possible scarring.